Explorer 55: Retarding Potential Analyzer/Drift Meter

 This experiment was designed to determine vector ion drift velocities, ion concentration and temperature, total ion concentration roughness, and spacecraft potential.
 The experiment consisted of a retarding potential analyzer with four planar sensor heads.
 The sensor heads were spaced nearly equally around the satellite equator.
 Since the satellite spin axis was perpendicular to the orbit plane, these heads could observe along the spacecraft velocity vector in either the spin or despun mode of the spacecraft.
 Three of the sensor heads were similar.
 They had two grounded entrance grids, two retarding grids, a suppressor grid, a shield grid, and a collector.
 A linear sweep voltage (32 or 22 to 0 V, up or down) was normally applied to the retarding grids in 0.75 s.
 Interpretation of the resulting current-voltage profiles provided the ion temperature, the ion and electron concentration, some ion composition information, and vehicle potential and plasma drift velocity parallel to the velocity vector.
 With the retarding grid at constant zero volts, current changes could be observed for 3-s periods to obtain gradients of ion concentration.
 Electron parameters were measured in a manner similar to ions.
-Ions in mass ranges 1 to 4, 14 to 16, 24 to 32 and greater than 40 atomic mass units could be identified.
-The fourth sensor head was for the ion-drift velocity measurements, and consisted of four grounded grids, a negatively biased suppressor grid, and a four-segment collector.
+Ions in mass range 1 to 4, 14 to 16, 24 to 32 and greater than 40 atomic mass units could be identified.
+The fourth sensor head was for the ion-drift velocity measurements and consisted of four grounded grids, a negatively biased suppressor grid, and a four-segment collector.
 Differences in the collector segments' currents provided ion-drift directional component information.

 Solar Extreme Ultraviolet Spectrophotometer (EUVS)

 The Extreme Ultraviolet Spectrometer (EUVS) was used to observe the variations in the solar EUV flux in the wavelength range from 140 to 1850 A and the atmospheric attenuation at various fixed wavelengths.
 This provided quantitative atmospheric structure and composition data.
 The instrument consisted of 24 grazing-incidence grating monochromators, using parallel-slit systems for entrance collimation and photoelectric detectors at the exit slits.
-Twelve of these monochromators had wavelength scan capability, each with 128 selectable wavelength positions, which could also automatically step scan through these positions.
+Twelve of these monochromators had wavelength scan capability, each with 128 selectable wavelength positions, which could also automatically step-scan through these positions.
 The other 12 monochromators operated at fixed wavelengths with fields of view smaller than the full solar disk to aid in the atmospheric absorption analysis.
 The spectral resolution varied from 2 to 54 A depending upon the particular instrument.
-The field of view varied from 60 x 60 down to 3 x 6 arc min.
+The field of view varied from 60 x 60 down to 3 x 6 arc-minutes.
 All 24 monochromator-entrance axes were co-aligned parallel.
-A solar pointing system could point to 256 different positions, execute a 16-step one-dimensional scan or a full 256-step raster.
+A solar pointing system could point to 256 different positions and execute a 16-step one-dimensional scan or a full 256-step raster.
 The time resolution varied from 0.5 s for observing 12 fixed wavelengths up to 256 s for programming the EUVS through all possible modes.

 Temperature Alarm (Spacecraft)

-Ths engineering experiment was a temperature alarm that measured the impact temperature at low perigees.
+This engineering experiment was a temperature alarm that measured the impact temperature at low perigees.